Machu Picchu New Rules

 The duration of the visit is generally limited to a maximum of 3 hours.
 The only exceptions are tickets for the surrounding mountain peaks Wayna Picchu, Machu Picchu Mountain, and Huchuy Picchu, which allow for a longer entry.

-The entry ticket entitles you to a single entry.
-It is not possible to leave and re-enter the citadel with the same ticket (exception: ticket for Machu Picchu Mountain for visiting route 3).
+The entry ticket entitles you a single entry.
+It is not possible to leave and re-enter the citadel with the same ticket (the only exception to this is the Machu Picchu Mountain ticket visiting route 3).

-You may not take large bags, groceries, and disposable bottles into the citadel.
+You may not take large bags, groceries, or disposable bottles into the citadel.
 You can only carry one small bag with you.
-Walking sticks are only allowed for physically challenged and elderly visitors.
+Walking sticks are only allowed for the physically challenged and elderly visitors.

 Machu Picchu New Rules Map & Routes